Can I Salvage My Carpet after Flooding?

 A clean carpet should have no noticeable odor.
-A carpet that has been water damaged, on the other hand, may give off a pungent smell.
+On the other hand, a carpet that has been water damaged may give off a pungent smell.

 Carpets attract and retain floating spores of mold and mildew present in the air.
 They also absorb any moisture on the floor and from the air.
 These properties make carpets a habitat for microbial growth, which produces odor.
-Once water damaged, carpets can grow mold in less than 24 hours.
+Once water-damaged, carpets can grow mold in less than 24 hours.
 Professional cleaning before the mold grows can help to control the odor.
-However, if water damage occurs and mold grows, controlling this foul smell will be nearly impossible.
+However, controlling this foul smell will be nearly impossible if water damage occurs and mold grows.

 A carpet that has been damp and untreated for more than 48 hours is likely to have mold.
 You should inspect it and look out for discoloration.
 Mold grows deep in the carpet pile, so it is not possible to notice visible growth.
 Discoloration and any other evidence of fungal growth should be investigated and treated.
 You must also look out for musty smells and unexplained allergies such as sneezing, coughing, eye irritations, and itching.
 This could be signs of the presence of mold if the carpet has been recently water damaged.